Travelling as a nurse: Don’t be afraid to follow your heart!

 I did this a few times while travelling in South East Asia and got warmly welcomed each time.
 I’m not sure if you can try it anywhere else in the world, but in Asia, I know from experience it's fine.
 They even quickly offered me an unpaid job and accommodation if I wanted to stay!

-What are the benefits of being a travel nurse abroad?
+4. Know the benefits of being a travel nurse abroad

 - A lot of experience!
 Besides that, it also looks good on your resume.